chaliy/langsnapy/README.md

-# Snuppy - Tool to snapshot your LLMs
+# Langsnapy - Tool to snapshot your LLMs, NLP Models and Chatbots

 _I am looking for better name_